jam-mar/Csharp_for_Typescript_Developers/_chapters/04-building-a-service/index.md

 To do this properly, we will create a new project dedicated to our business logic.
 Our solution will now have two projects:

-Core: Contains our domain models (the "nouns") and service interfaces (the contracts).
+- **Core:** Contains our domain models (the "nouns") and service interfaces (the contracts)

-Application: Contains our service implementations (the "verbs," or business logic).
+- **Application:** Contains our service implementations (the "verbs," or business logic)

 In a TypeScript project, you might have separate directories like `src/types/` for interfaces and models, and `src/services/` for business logic.
 C#'s project structure is more formal - each project is essentially a separate package with its own dependencies.

 ### Create the Application Project

-First, let's create a new class library for our services.
+First, let's create a new class library for our services:

 ```bash
 dotnet new classlib -n Application -o Application